Salmandabbakuti/sendlater-massa/README.md

 # ⏰ SendLater - Scheduled Transfers on Massa

+## 🌟 Overview

 SendLater is a revolutionary DeFi application that brings scheduling capabilities to cryptocurrency transfers on the Massa blockchain.
 Whether you want to make recurring payments, implement vesting schedules, or simply schedule a transfer, SendLater provides a secure and user-friendly solution.
 Set it and forget it - your transfers will execute automatically at the specified time.

+**What SendLater Does Today:**
+- **Schedule Future Transfers**: Set up MAS token transfers to execute at any future date and time
+- **Autonomous Execution**: Transfers execute automatically using Massa's unique async smart contract capabilities
+- **Transfer Management**: View, track, and monitor all your scheduled transfers in real-time
+- **Secure & Transparent**: All transfers are recorded on-chain with complete audit trails
+- **User-Friendly Interface**: Modern React-based dashboard for easy transfer scheduling and monitoring
+- **Real-Time Updates**: Live status updates for all transfers, including pending and executed transfers

+**Real-World Use Cases:**
+- **Timed Payments**: Schedule payments to execute at specific dates (salary payments, contract settlements)
+- **Investment Scheduling**: Automate token transfers for dollar-cost averaging or scheduled investments
+- **Gift Transfers**: Schedule surprise transfers for birthdays, anniversaries, or special occasions
+- **Business Payments**: Set up vendor payments or team compensations in advance
+- **Escrow Services**: Create time-locked transfers for trustless transactions

 ![Main Dashboard](https://github.com/user-attachments/assets/649384ef-8e5f-42a3-8ed8-cd10d10e8e47)